Top Email Marketing KPIs for High ROI

 First, we must clarify that the delivery and bounce rates differ.
 The delivery rate refers to the number of emails the receiving server accepts.
 On the other hand, the bounce rate is an email marketing KPI that counts the emails that couldn’t be delivered and were returned to you.

-Hard bounces, on the other hand, usually mean that you’re trying to send emails to closed, invalid, or non-existent email addresses.
+On the other hand, hard bounces usually mean that you’re trying to send emails to closed, invalid, or non-existent email addresses.
 Such recipients should be removed from the email list immediately, as they might affect your overall performance.

 6. The Unsubscribe Rate is More Than Just About Relevancy